eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Added detection of -/+INF for doubles.

-     * Added ultraDevHack URL parameter, set to true to allow (broken) Macromedia UltraDev to use the driver.
+     * Added ultraDevHack URL parameter, set to true to enable (broken) Macromedia UltraDev to use the driver.

      * Implemented getBigDecimal() without scale component for JDBC2.